Megha849/HygieiaDocs/pages/hygieia/Collectors/Collectors_Review/scm/gitlab.md

 sidebar: hygieia_sidebar
 permalink: gitlab.html
 ---
-Configure the Gitlab Collector to display and monitor information (related to code contribution activites) on the Hygieia Dashboard, from the Gitlab repository.
+Configure the Gitlab Collector to display and monitor information (related to code contribution activities) on the Hygieia Dashboard, from the Gitlab repository.
 Collect source code details from Gitlab based on the repository URL.

 This project uses Spring Boot to package the collector as an executable JAR file with dependencies.